whiprandolph/bestseller/Part 2 - Why Are We So Lost/05 - Why Are We So Lost.md

 ### Solidarity and Generosity Used to be Universal

 A few thousand years ago, everybody lived in a healthy culture where solidarity and widespread generosity among neighbors was simply normal and expected.
 Since then, unhealthy cultures have formed and slowly spread around the world, trapping free people in exploitative societies where a few people rule over the rest.
-How have rulers trained conquered people not to have the personal strength to stand for what's right, instead tolerating endless exploitation, discrimination, pollution, and corruption?
-And how do healthy cultures train people instead to have that deep personal strength to stand for what's right at any cost?

-To explore deep spiritual training, join me in _Chapter 7: Encouraging vs Discouraging Spirituality_.
+Selfishness is pervasive in every unhealthy culture.
+How do selfish rulers enforce a way of life that encourages selfishness in others?
+And how are free people able to maintain a way of life with widespread generosity instead?
+To find out, join me in _Chapter 6: Why Are People So Selfish?_.

 <div style="break-after:page"></div>

-### References

-[xxx-I replaced "society" with "culture".
-It's not just that the urge is natural, it's that the urge is the motivation to uphold the laws of one's culture, and I want to emphasize that several times in the book.]